vinzlercodes/DSCI_601/README.md

-# DSCI_601
+# DSCI_602

-This repository is for the course Applied Data Science 1, for its final project documentation.
+This repository is for the course Applied Data Science 2, for its final capstone documentation.

 # Description